ES-DOC/esdoc-technical/docs/index.md

 For scientists wishing to document their work in a **loosely structured** fashion, The ES-DOC project provides support for so-called specialisations.
 On a project by project basis, groups of scientists can come together to declare a **hierarchy of topics** whereby each topic is associated with a fine-grained set of **questions**.

 As with the CIM, specialisations are declared by the community using a pythonic **domain specific language**.
 From the definitions are forward engineered assets that are in turn leveraged by upstream tools & applications, e.g. the specialisations web viewer.

-## Overview

-The ES-DOC technical eco-system revolves around the standardisation of documentation & associated controlled vocabularies.
-A dedicated ontology known as the CIM allows the climatological community to describe artefacts such as experiments, models, simulations, datasets, citations ... etc, in a standardised fashion.
-The CIM is augmented by controlled vocabularies and so-called specialisations.
-Whereas vocabularies serve to constrain terms referred to by documents, specialisations allow the subject matter of documents to be captured in a narrative form by scientists outside of the constraints of the CIM.

-Both the CIM & project specific specialisations are defined in a simplifed fashion using python dictionaries.
-From the definitions upstream artefacts are forward engineered to form the basis of a library known as `pyesdoc`.
-The vocabularies are also defined in a simplified fashion form the basis of a libary known as `pyessv`.
-Taken together, the pyessv & pyesdoc libraries form the core of the ES-DOC eco-system.